-I’ve been online dating ever since I saw a very convincing Oprah episode after college.
+I’ve been wanting a serious relationship and using online dating ever since I saw a very convincing Oprah episode after college.
 I’ve met some wonderful guys online and even squeezed out a few relationships.
 But those are not the encounters I want to tell you about.
-I want to share my most horrible dates so you’ll be prepared when it’s your turn.
+I want to share my most horrible dates with you so you’ll be prepared when it’s your turn.

 Date 1: The Drunk Driver